Bank of Canada Act: Synopsis

-The bank became a government-owned corporation in 1938.
+The bank became a special federal Crown corporation in 1938 during the time of WLM King's 3rd term as Prime Minister.
 Amendments to the Act allowed the Bank of Canada to divide the capital of the bank into one hundred thousand shares of a value of fifty dollars each, which were issued to the Minister of Finance to be held on behalf of Her Majesty in right of Canada.
 This provision remains in the current Bank of Canada Act, which has been amended numerous times.
 The Act provides for the provision of increases in its capital as directed by the Minister.

 Under the act, the bank is governed by a board of directors composed of a governor, deputy governor and twelve (originally seven) directors, including the deputy minister of finance.
 The management of the bank is done by the governor, who is the chief executive officer, plus the deputy governor and assistant deputy governors.
 They are appointed for terms of seven years, at salaries determined by the directors of the bank.
-Directors of the bank are to be determined from various occupations, but candidates must be Canadian citizens (originally British subjects) and not employed by other financial institutions or a shareholder in other financial institutions (originally this was chartered bank directorship, ownership or employment) and other requirements under the Act.
+Directors of the bank are to be determined from various occupations, but candidates must be Canadian citizens (originally as written in 1934, British subjects) and not employed by other financial institutions or a shareholder in other financial institutions (originally this was chartered bank directorship, ownership or employment) and other requirements under the Act.
+Under section 18(j) of the modern Act the bank's powers include to "make loans to the Government of Canada or the government of any province, but such loans outstanding at any one time shall not, in the case of the Government of Canada, exceed one-third of the estimated revenue of the Government of Canada for its fiscal year, and shall not, in the case of a provincial government, exceed one-fourth of that government’s estimated revenue for its fiscal year, and such loans shall be repaid before the end of the first quarter after the end of the fiscal year of the government that has contracted the loan."